awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-client-api.md

 If you use the GameLift resource protection feature to limit the number of game sessions one player can create, you'll need to specify the game session creator's player ID\.

-## Join a Player to a Game Session<a name="gamelift-sdk-client-api-join"></a>
+## Join a player to a game session<a name="gamelift-sdk-client-api-join"></a>

 Add code to reserve player slots in active game sessions and connect game clients to game sessions\.

 1. **Reserve a player slot in a game session\.**

    To reserve a player slot, create a new player session for the game session\.
-See [How Players Connect to Games](game-sessions-intro.md) for more on player sessions\.
+See [How players connect to games](game-sessions-intro.md) for more on player sessions\.
 You have two ways to create new player sessions:
    + If you're using `StartGameSessionPlacement` to create game sessions, as described in the previous section, you can reserve slots for one or more players in the new game session\.
    + Reserve player slots for one or more players using [CreatePlayerSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreatePlayerSession.html) or [CreatePlayerSessions](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreatePlayerSessions.html) with a game session ID\.

    With both methods, GameLift first verifies that the game session is accepting new players and has an available player slot\.
 If successful, GameLift reserves a slot for the player, creates the new player session, and returns a [PlayerSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_PlayerSession.html) object containing the DNS name, IP address, and port that a game client needs to connect to the game session\.

    A player session request must include a unique ID for each player\.
-See [Generate Player IDs](player-sessions-player-identifiers.md) for more on player IDs\.
+See [Generate player IDs](player-sessions-player-identifiers.md) for more on player IDs\.

    Optionally, a player session request can include a set of custom player data\.
 This data is stored in the newly created player session object, which can be retrieved by calling [DescribePlayerSessions\(\)](https://docs.aws.amazon.com/gamelift/latest/apireference/API_DescribePlayerSessions.html)\.
 It is also passed from the GameLift service to the game server when the player connects directly to the game session\.
 Player data is not used by GameLift; it is a simple string of characters that is available to your game components for interpretation\.
 When requesting multiple player sessions, you can provide a string of player data for each player, mapped to the player ID in the request\.